High-order Regularity Theory for High-contrast Elliptic Homogenization: High-order regularity theory in high contrast

-Consequently, the desired decay estimate of (\ref{thm21pfexcessestimate}) follows by reabsorbing the first term on the right.
+always holds for $r\in[C(d,k,\mu)\mathcal{X_H},\infty)$.
+Consequently, the desired decay estimate of (\ref{thm21pfexcessestimate}) follows by reabsorbing the first term on the right and performing the same analysis for the last term of~\eqref{thm21pfstep3decayfirstterm} as above.
+We also note that the same argument applies for every $k\in\N$.

 \emph{Step 3.2.
 Integrating and estimating the excess.} Let us then revert back to the statement in~(\ref{thm21pfstep3goal}).
-The aim is to integrate the estimation of (\ref{thm21pfexcessestimate}) with respect to the Haar measure on $\R_+$ and proceed inductively for $k$.
-Let $r,R>0$ be such that $r\in[\mathcal{X_H},\infty)$ and $\frac{r}{\mu}\leq R$.
-A change of variables within the Haar measure (as the measure trivializes the interval length) provides that
+The aim is to integrate the estimate of (\ref{thm21pfexcessestimate}) with respect to the Haar measure on~$\R_+$ and to proceed inductively for $k$.
+We wish to establish an upper bound in the form of \eqref{thm21pfstep32endpt}.
+Let $r,R>0$ be such that $r\in[C(d,k,\mu)\mathcal{X_H},\infty)$ and $\frac{r}{\mu}\leq R$.
+A change of variables within the Haar measure provides that